loftywaif002/makefileExample/README.md

 press enter, the rest will be done by the make file to create a executable file named driver. <br />
 To run the file called driver (on a unix system), type ./driver then press enter.<br />
 Hello, World will appear on the screen<br />
-To remove the man.o and driver file, type make clean
+To remove the main.o and driver file, type make clean

 Reference : http://mrbook.org/blog/tutorials/make/